-We recognize compensation costs related to stock awards and stock options granted to employees, nonemployees and directors based on the estimated fair value of the awards on the date of grant.
+The Company's stock-based equity awards include restricted stock awards, stock options and shares that will be issued under the Company's 2020 Employee Stock Purchase Plan ("ESPP").
+We recognize stock-based compensation for awards granted to employees, nonemployees and directors based on the estimated fair value of the awards on the date of grant.
 We estimate the grant date fair value and the resulting stock-based compensation expense, using the Black-Scholes option-pricing model.
 The grant date fair value of the stock-based awards is recognized on a straight-line basis over the requisite service periods, which are generally the vesting period of the respective awards.
 Forfeitures are accounted for as they occur.